 "Your Password has expired.
 You should change your password."

-In Password Manager a registered user is normally presented with 4 basic workflows.
+In Password Manager a registered user is normally presented with 4 basic workflows as follows:

 All of these except Forgot My Password prompts a user to authenticate with their existing password before progressing.